raphaelkoszalka/wordpress-api-theme/README.md

-# Wordpress REST API Theme with admin panel outside of wp-admin
+# WP-REST-API Theme with admin panel outside of wp-admin

 ## how to